Nahuel-Ramirez/Nahuel-Ramirez/README.md

 </div>
 <Br>

-- 🏫: I'm a student of a technical programmer.
+- 🏫: I'm a student of a technical programming.
 - 🔭: I'm still learning and I want to work in this field.
 - 🖥️: I’m currently learning Fullstack with java and react!📚
 - 🤔: I am looking for a job that will give me the opportunity to gain experience.😅